 Jump to:Page Content

 In October of 2007, James G. Featherstone was appointed General Manager of the City of Los Angeles Emergency Management Department.
+He retired from this position in February 2016.
 A native of Washington D.C. and veteran of the United States Navy, he began his years of service to the City of Los Angeles in 1986 with the Los Angeles Fire Department (LAFD).

 While working for the LAFD, Mr. Featherstone served tours as Public Information Officer, Recruit Academy Instructor, Chief Officer’s Staff Assistant, Station Commander, and Task Force Commander.
 In 2004, he was transferred to the LAFD’s Tactical Training Section.
 As the Section’s Tactical Training Officer, he oversaw all WMD and catastrophic event training, simulations and exercises.